themisandri/football/README.md

 # Live Bet365 Football Data Bot

 This is a Python bot made with Flask that gets live Bet365 data and sends notifications about interesting football matches.
-It uses the Bet365 API to retrieve data about football matches in real-time, and then it filters the matches based on certain criteria and sends notifications to the user about matches that meet those criteria.
+It uses the [Soccer Football Info API](https://rapidapi.com/soccerfootball-info-soccerfootball-info-default/api/soccer-football-info/) to retrieve data about football matches in real-time, and then it filters the matches based on certain criteria and sends notifications to the user about matches that meet those criteria.

 # Getting Started
 ## Requirements